 1880 U. S. Census: Samuel and Nancy Mansfield Haney with children.

 Sarah was 13 in 1880.
 Her birth year was 1867.
 Eliza was eleven in 1880.
 Eliza was born in 1869; the same year as Jennie Haney Taylor.
 If we were to look at the Haney family in the 1870 U.S. census, we would see that Eliza was 1.
 There was no twin.
 It appears that Malissa’s half-sister, Eliza Haney, began using the name Jennie at some point in her life.
 So, now we know John Slicker had a sister-in-law named Jennie.
 And Sam Slicker was Aunt Jennie’s nephew.
-We also know this mystery photo landed in the hands of Aunt Jennie’s great-nephew, Leonard Floyd Slicker, son of Sam Slicker and, my grandfather.
+I also know this mystery photo landed in the hands of Aunt Jennie’s great-nephew, Leonard Floyd Slicker, my grandfather and son of Sam Slicker.
 What makes this story even more interesting is to know that Leonard Floyd shared his birthday – March 17th – with his great-Aunt Jennie.

-What is disappointing about this story is without more evidence – such as more photos that clearly identify Aunt Jen – we cannot be one hundred percent certain that the woman in the photo is Jennie Haney Taylor.
+What is disappointing about this story is without more evidence – such as more photos that clearly identify Aunt Jen – we cannot be one hundred percent certain that the woman wearing a black dress and white socks in the photo is Jennie Haney Taylor.
 And so as it is with the photo of four women sitting on a porch somewhere it is with so many old photos in the family album.

 Do you have any photos of Aunt Jen to share and compare?
 Do you know the names of the other women in the photo?
 Do you know where this photo was taken?
 Do you have anything to add to Aunt Jen’s life story?
 If you have an answer to any of these questions, why not share in the comment section below or drop me an email?